Kattenelvis/Obsidian-Vault-master/Free Will.md

 One way to charactarize free will: A substance (call it "soul" or whatever) that is a decision agent that causally interacts with matter and/or mind substance in ways that are non-deterministic and non-probabilistic (and also doesn't split the timeline into all arbitrary choices but that's technically a deterministic process).

 One problem with this view might for empiricists be that the justification of such a substance is seemingly impossible with observation.
 We cannot directly observe this substance.
 A rationalist might be fine with that.

+Free will might be incompatible with reason, see Plantinga naturalistic argument

+Causally bound to say or generate sequences which we call "sound arguments", "valid arguments", "true statements" etc.